wso2/docs-is/en/docs/learn/creating-users-using-the-ask-password-option.md

   confirms the user upon visiting.

 !!!
 Note
-    Please note that both of these functionalities cannot be achieeved combined and incase both are requested **Verify Email** flow takes precedence.
+    Please note that both of these functionalities cannot be achieved combined and incase both are requested, **Verify Email** flow takes precedence.

 ## Configuring the Feature